 An X user, @societyhatesjay, shared these screenshots and publicly admitted that he joined the group after posing as a woman.

 In the past, Jay has expressed his desire to rape women.
-After he was publicly called out on these claims, he said that they were simply “dark humour” and “taken out of context”.
+In some leaked Whatsapp screenshots, he said, “If I catch her, I’ll rape her”.
+After facing backlash, he said they were simply “dark humour” and “taken out of context”.

 What happened after the screenshots were leaked?

 Kali tells Zikoko Citizen that the screenshots were taken out of context with the goal of making the girls victims of cyberbullying.
-This seemed to have worked, and it is easy to see why it did– In one of the cropped messages, the X user who shared the screenshots cropped them to suggest that the feminists hated the male gender and constantly discussed ways to kill them.
+In one of the cropped messages, the X user who shared the screenshots cropped them to suggest that the women in the group hated men and constantly discussed ways to kill them.

-The screenshot below, for instance, suggests that a member of the feminist group chat was planning to kill men and was going to use her brother as a “test lab.”
-The framing of the message did not allow for it to be interpreted any other way so naturally this sparked intense reactions among angry X users.
+Another screenshot suggests that a member of the group chat was planning to kill men and was going to use her brother as a “test lab.”

-Kali shared screenshots of the full conversation, and it turns out that the statement was a light-hearted response to a message about cooking– a group member who earlier mentioned her love for “experimenting in the kitchen” had sent a follow-up message humorously implying she makes her little brother try out her cooking
+However, Kali shared screenshots of the full conversation, which shows that the comment was a light-hearted response to a conversation about cooking — a group member who earlier mentioned her love for “experimenting in the kitchen” had sent a follow-up message humorously implying she makes her little brother try out her cooking.

-Kali also said that Jay, who went by the name Tamara, mostly tried to trigger certain conversations to achieve his goal of “exposing” feminists as men haters.
+Kali also said that Jay, who went by the name Tamara, tried to trigger certain conversations to “expose” feminists as men haters.
 According to her, some of those conversations evolved around heavy topics like abortion and rape.

 In one of the screenshots Kali shared with us, “Tamara” said, “I hope a gay man rapes him”.
-Looking back now, Kali believes that the message was intentionally sent to draw out similar comments from other group members.
+Kali believes that the message was intentionally sent to draw out similar comments from other group members which would then be cropped and shared on X to target them and feed into the running narrative against women who identify as feminists.

 What’s happening to the girls?